Maps-Messaging/demo_viasat/README.md

 ### Modem Side

-Install the Maps server and then configure it to communicate with the modem.
+Install the Maps Server and configure it to communicate with the modem.

-In the **NetworkConnectionManager.yaml** add this to the **data** section.
+In **NetworkConnectionManager.yaml**, add this to the **data** section:

 ```yaml
       - name: "ST2100 Modem"
         url: serial://localhost:0/
         protocol: stogi